Exabyte-io/documentation/docs/infrastructure/storage.md

 ## Storage Diagram

 A representative example of an overall storage system, such as implemented on our infrastructure, is explained visually in the flowchart below.

+![Storage System](/images/Storage-System.png "Storage System")

-This example includes multiple clusters connected to the same central [Login Node](login/overview.md), each one with its own corresponding main access [Master Node](clusters/directories.md) and associated storage space.
+The above example includes multiple clusters connected to the same central [Login Node](login/overview.md), each one with its own corresponding main access [Master Node](clusters/directories.md) and associated storage space.
 Here, we also show (through color labelling) how each Cluster Home directory present under the corresponding Master Node filesystem is **mapped (mounted)** to the Login Home.

-![Storage System](/images/Storage-System.png "Storage System")
+So, for example, the home folder for "cluster-001" under the Master Node path `/home/<username>` is mapped to the directory path `/cluster-001-home/<username>` under the Login Node.

 ## Storage Quotas